YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DLLVERSION
 ------------------------

-DLLVERSION, Routine aaaa in library bbbb was compiled with an incompatible version of YottaDB/GT.M.
+DLLVERSION, Routine aaaa in library bbbb was compiled with an incompatible version of YottaDB.
 Recompile with the current version and re-link.

-Run Time Error: This indicates that the routine aaaa that was loaded out of the shared library bbbb was compiled with a version of YottaDB/GT.M that is not compatible with the current version of YottaDB/GT.M.
+Run Time Error: This indicates that the routine aaaa that was loaded out of the shared library bbbb was compiled with a version of YottaDB that is not compatible with the current version of YottaDB.

 Action: Recompile the M routine aaaa and re-link (recreate) the shared library.
 The linker options for creating a shared library are platform dependant.
-Refer to the Programmer's Manual for details.
+Refer to the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ for details.

 --------------------------
 DLRCILLEGAL